dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-- The hook receives a generic type that we can't know in advance what kind of data it will handle.
+- The hook receives a generic type that you can't know in advance what kind of data it will handle.
 - The hook accepts `url` on where to do the fetch and options to decide if the hook does an initial fetch and if there is a delay between fetches.
 - The `options` object have default values if nothing is provided.
 - The hook returns a `State` of the type specified by the consumer via the generics.
-- The status type defines that optionally a data of the type defined by the consumer, a looading flag or an error is returned if something goes wrong.
+- The status type defines that optionally a data of the type provided by the consumer, a loading flag or an error is returned if something goes wrong.

 Let's check the usage on the consumer side: